Minimum curvature flow and martingale exit times: Introduction and main results

+\begin{remark} We point out that this uniqueness result is designed to handle the non-smooth convex domains that arise in the financial applications of interest.
+There are however other natural domains that are not covered by this result, such a various non-convex domains with smooth boundary.
+Proving comparison theorems (and hence uniqueness results) for such domains is an interesting problem which we do not consider here; see however \citet{son_86_I,son_86_II,bar_rou_sou_99,bar_lio_04}. \end{remark}

-This characterizes the value function even in cases where it is not continuous.
+Theorem~\ref{T_uniqueness} characterizes the value function even in cases where it is not continuous.
 In fact, we will give examples showing that the value function may be discontinuous even when $K$ is a convex body.

-Before describing this and related results, we briefly discuss links to the existing literature and outline the connection to geometric flows.
+Before describing this and related results, we briefly discuss links to the existing literature and the connection to geometric flows.

-Our results tie in with a well established literature on stochastic representations of geometric PDEs, among which motion by curvature is the most prominent example; see e.g.\ \cite{BCQ:01,son_tou_02,son_tou_02b,son_tou_03}.
-The control problem \eqref{eq_vxD} differs slightly from those typically studied in this literature, where formulations with finite time horizons are preferred over the infinite time horizon used here.
+Our results tie in with a well established literature on stochastic representations of geometric PDEs, initiated by \cite{BCQ:01} and \cite{son_tou_02,son_tou_02b,son_tou_03}.
+In particular, Soner and Touzi introduced the notion of \emph{stochastic target problem} and based their analysis on an associated dynamic programming principle; see also \citet{Bouchard:Vu}.
+Part of our analysis can be cast in the language of stochastic target problems, and this connection is described further in Remark~\ref{R_stoch_target}.

+The control problem \eqref{eq_vxD} is formulated over an infinite time horizon.
 As a result, our PDE is elliptic rather than parabolic, and, as explained next, the solution acquires the interpretation of {\em arrival time} of an evolving surface.
 This is reminiscent of the two-person deterministic game introduced by \cite{spe_77} and linked to the positive curvature flow by \cite{koh_ser_06}.
+In a similar spirit there are also the works of \cite{Peres:2009} on the tug-of-war game and infinity Laplacian, and more recently \cite{Drenska:2020} and \cite{calder2018limit}.

 The geometric meaning of \eqref{PDE_1} is most clearly conveyed by reasoning as in Section~1.2 of \citet{koh_ser_06}.
 This is standard in the literature on geometric flows and paraphrased here for convenience.
 Let $K$ be strictly convex with smooth boundary $\partial K$.
 Suppose we are given a family $\{\Gamma_t\colon t\ge0\}$ of smooth convex surfaces with $\Gamma_0=\partial K$, that evolve with normal velocity equal to (half) the smallest principal curvature at each point $x\in\Gamma_t$.
 It is natural to call this {\em minimum curvature flow}, by analogy with mean curvature flow whose normal velocity is the average curvature.